-- Currently it is proof-of-work based, with a slightly different version than the one used in Bitcoin. - Called Ethash. - Ethash is a memory-bound algorithm instead of computation-bound. - To be an ASIC-resistant algorithm that is controlled by memory access cost instead of computation cost. - At a basic level, each miner generates a pseudorandom dataset, called a DAG (Direct Acyclic Graph), that is expanded every 30K blocks. - The seed is derived from the current length of the blockchain. - All miners, who have the same blockchain view, will generate the same DAG. - Initial size was 1 GB, now it is around 3.5GB.
+- Up until late Sep, 2022, mining was proof-of-work based, with a slightly different version than the one used in Bitcoin. - Called Ethash. - Ethash is a memory-bound algorithm instead of computation-bound. - To be an ASIC-resistant algorithm that is controlled by memory access cost instead of computation cost. - At a basic level, each miner generates a pseudorandom dataset, called a DAG (Direct Acyclic Graph), that is expanded every 30K blocks. - The seed is derived from the current length of the blockchain. - All miners, who have the same blockchain view, will generate the same DAG. - Initial size was 1 GB, now it is around 4 GB.